 BackgroundWorker’s capability, both progress reporting and cancellation are utilized.
 As you can see it is rather simple, and easy to understand.

 This pattern does have its problems, like

-DoWorkevent handler runs by a separate thread, not the UI thread (aka main thread), though that’s not quite obvious from the code.
+DoWorkevent handler runs on a separate thread, not the UI thread (aka main thread), though that’s not quite obvious from the code.

-RunWorkerCompletedevent handlers, however, are executed by the UI thread.
+RunWorkerCompletedevent handlers, however, are executed on the UI thread.
 That’s why there the text of label can be updated directly.